 Number of Controllers

-By default, three Controller Pods are deployed in the cluster, and users can customize the number of Controller replicas.
+By default, the cluster deploys 3 Controller Pods, but users can customize the number of Controller replicas.

-Note: After the cluster is deployed, adjusting the number of Controller replicas is not currently supported to avoid unexpected risks.
+Note: Once the cluster is deployed, adjusting the number of Controller replicas is not supported to avoid unforeseen risks.

 Number of Brokers

-The number of brokers is controlled by the broker.replicas
+The number of brokers is managed by the broker.replicas parameter, which allows for horizontal scaling.
+By default, there are 0 brokers.

 Auto-scaling Configuration

 By default, HPA (Horizontal Pod Autoscaler) is disabled.
-To enable it, two conditions must be met:
+To activate it, two conditions must be fulfilled:

 global: